amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

 - almost every shortcut button (including volume and brightness keys) and keyboard backlight;
 - resolution and refresh rate are automatically recognized by KDE;
 - ports (not fully tested) and connectivity (wifi, bt etc);
-- great battery life even without manual optimizations.
+- great battery life even without manual optimizations (greatly improvable thanks to TLP).

-what does not work:
+what does not work (out of the box):
 1) folding the screen will actually disable the keyboard, but folding it back will not reactivate it;
 2) some bluetooth might not connect due to an unsupported protocol
 3) sleeping the pc by closing the lid will make KDE crash: if you reopen it you will get a black screen with just the mouse cursor;